4.3. The Stages of Policy Development

 Evaluation

 Finally, the evaluation examines the efficacy of the policy.
 There are three different types of evaluation: Impact, Process, and Cost-benefit analysis.
 Impact (outcome) evaluations focus on what changes after the introduction of the crime policy.
 [1] Changes in police patrol practices aimed at reducing the level of residential burglaries in an area are evaluated in terms of subsequent burglaries.
 The difficulty with impact evaluations is that changes in the crime rate are rarely, if ever, due to a single intervening variable.
 For example, after the implementation of curfew laws for juvenile offenders, juvenile crime decreased.
 Can we say that was because of curfew laws?
-The entire crime rate for America decreased at the same time.
+The entire crime rate in America decreased at the same time.
 Attributing a single outcome based on a solitary intervention is problematic.

 Process evaluations consider the implementation of a policy or program and involve determining the procedure used to implement the policy.
 These are detailed, descriptive accounts of the implementation of the policy including the goals of the program, who is involved, the level of training, the number of clients served, and changes to the program over time.
 [2] Unfortunately, process evaluations do not address the actual impact policy has on the crime problem, just what was done about a specific issue or who was involved.
 While this is indeed a limitation, it is essential to know the inner workings of a program or policy if it is to be replicated.

-Cost-benefit evaluations, or analysis, seeks to determine if the costs of a policy are justified by the benefits accrued.
+Cost-benefit evaluations, or analyses, seek to determine if the costs of a policy are justified by the benefits accrued.
 A ubiquitous example of this would be an evaluation of the popular anti-drug D.A.R.E. program of the 1980s and 1990s.
 The D.A.R.E. program was a school-based prevention program aimed at preventing drug use among elementary school-aged children.
 Rigorous evaluations of the program show that it was ineffective and sometimes actually increased drug use in some youth.
-The cost of this program was roughly $1.3 billion dollars a year (about $173 to $268 per student per year) to implement nationwide (once all related expenses, such as police officer training and services, materials and supplies, school resources, etc., were factored in).
+The cost of this program was roughly 1.3 billion dollars a year (about $173 to $268 per student per year) to implement nationwide (once all related expenses, such as police officer training and services, materials, and supplies, school resources, etc., were factored in).
 [3] Using a cost-benefit analysis, is that a good use of money to support an ineffective program?

 Policy formation is often a knee-jerk reaction to the current problem.
 Many policies are the result of grassroots efforts to change something in their communities.
 For example, let us pretend the issue is youth crime in our city.
 Kids are roaming the streets like packs of wild dogs, jeering at the elderly, and generally making us feel unsafe.
 A proposed policy might be to hold parents accountable for their child’s misbehavior.
 If parents are responsible, then they will take better care of their kids, right?
 Take, for example, Little Skippy.
 He’s kind of a jerk.
 He smokes, curses, and recently stole his neighbor’s car.
 Arrested after crashing into the drive-thru sign at the local Taco Bell, based on parental responsibility law, his mom and dad are to blame for his reckless driving fiasco.
 Let’s look at the policy process.

-1. How can this be instituted?
+- How can this be instituted?
 Fine the parent?
 Sentence the parents to jail time?
 The policy needs to be a concrete solution to a problem.
 Many states use fines instead of jailing the parents.
 (Who’s to watch over the children if the parents are locked up?)
 Fines sound great.
 This will make sure parents take an active interest in their children because they do not want to have to pay money if their kid gets into trouble.

-2. Who needs to be involved in lobbying for this law?
+- Who needs to be involved in lobbying for this law?
 Legislators?
 Senators?
 Local police?
 Maybe even city officials, local school boards, and religious organizations.
 So it’s put on the agenda and gets moved onto a ballot for an official vote.
 The citizens who think their city needs to be tough on crime vote to approve this policy.

-3. Bam, it’s law.
-It is implemented and now parents of juveniles delinquents are charged fines.
-This actually is a law in nearly every state.
+- Bam, it’s law.
+It is implemented and now parents of juvenile delinquents are charged fines.
+This is a law in nearly every state.
 In the 1990s, Silverton, Oregon, was a model for communities interested in imposing ordinances that hold parents accountable for their children’s behavior.
 In Silverton, parents can be fined up to $1,000 if their child is found carrying a gun, smoking cigarettes, or using illegal drugs.
 Parents who agree to attend parenting classes can avoid fines.
 Within the first two months after the law was passed in early 1995, seven parents were fined and many others registered for parenting classes.

 Oregon has ORS 30.761 (2017), which states: